$ cat about.md

 • 📍 where

+From Haryana, based in Gurugram.
 English · Hindi · a smattering of Punjabi at family functions.

 • 📺 watching